 submit these changes into the repository:

-$ svn commit -m "Merged latest trunk changes to my-calc-branch."
+$ svn commit -m "Sync latest trunk changes to my-calc-branch."
 Sending .
-Sending button.c Sending integer.c Transmitting file data ..
-Committed revision 357. $
+Sending Makefile Sending doc/INSTALL Sending src/button.c Sending src/real.c Transmitting file data ....
+Committed revision 352.

 At this point, your private branch is now “in sync” with the trunk, so you can rest easier knowing that as you continue to work in isolation, you're not drifting too far away from what everyone else is doing.